conestack/cone.app/README.rst

 1.0 (unreleased)
 ----------------

+- Application nodes can be marked as root for navigation tree by setting ``is_navroot`` property to True.
+  [rnix, 2015-02-17]

 - No default values for admin user and password from ini file if not set.
   [rnix, 2014-12-01]